mcb-job-tests/jpm-js-test/README.md

 All CRUD operations (POST/GET/PUT/DELETE) have been implemented and tested (with Mocha/Chai).

-You may use https://www.getpostman.com/ for manual testing.
+You may use https://www.getpostman.com/ for manual testing @ http://localhost:8080

 Valid REST Routes are;
 1) GET /api/clients